 Sri Lanka says 32 'elite' Muslims have joined IS in Syria

-Thirty-two Sri Lankan Muslims from "well-educated and elite" families have joined Islamic State in Syria, the justice minister said on Friday, adding that the government would not allow the spread of extremism in the island nation.
+COLOMBO: Thirty-two Sri Lankan Muslims from "well-educated and elite" families have joined Islamic State in Syria, the justice minister told parliament on Friday, promising that the government would clamp down on extremists.

 More than 70 percent of Sri Lanka's 20 million people are Buddhists, about 13 percent are Hindu, while Muslims make up around 10 percent.

-Some extreme Sinhala Buddhist groups have threatened Muslims and their businesses on social media while attacks on mosques and Muslim-owned properties have continued under the Sirisena administration.
+Some Sinhala Buddhist groups have threatened Muslims and their businesses on social media, while attacks on mosques and Muslim-owned properties have continued under the Sirisena administration.

-Muslim leaders in 2014 warned the government of possible Islamic radicalisation and Muslims turning to foreign Islamic groups for support because of attacks by Buddhist hardliners.
+Muslim leaders warned the government in 2014 of possible Islamic radicalisation and Muslims turning to foreign Islamic groups for support, attributing this to attacks by Buddhist hardliners.

-Sri Lanka's 26-year civil war ended in 2009 with the military defeating the predominately Hindu Liberation Tigers of Tamil Eelam, who fought for a separate state in the island's north and east.
+Sri Lanka's 26-year civil war ended in 2009 with the military defeating the predominantly Hindu Liberation Tigers of Tamil Eelam (LTTE), who fought for a separate state in the island's north and east.